bradford-hamilton/Ruby-On-Quails/guides/source/routing.md

 * The URL pattern to match
 * The routing parameters for the route

-For example, here's a small section of the `rails routes` output for a RESTful route:
+For example, here's a small section of the `quails routes` output for a RESTful route:

 ```
     users GET    /users(.:format)          users#index